Beirut Arab University: Housing

 Students living away from their homes and studying in Beirut or Tripoli Campuses can rent a girls-only or boys-only shared or private apartment from various local renters in these regions.
-Rent is usually paid yearly (two installments) and varies according to location, size, and students sharing the apartment.

 Debbieh Campus: This Campus houses two separate dorms: the girls’ dorms and the boys’ dorms.
 These are two buildings located inside the campus in close proximity to the parking lot.
-The dorms encompass a reception area, mini-market which includes basic needs of students, a private gym study rooms, TV hall for students enrolled in the dorms.

-The dormitory has 112 rooms available for boys in the boys’ dorms and 66 rooms available for the girls.
-The dorm rooms range from single to double rooms each having its private bathroom.
-The rooms are fully furnished with built-in closets, beds, study desks, mini fridge and TV.

-The rental fees of the rooms vary between USD 2,000 and 3,800 annually.